thePlebDev/Farmers-Canada-clone/README.md

 ```

--  As you can tell from the code above, we are using a foreach loop to loop over the HTML document(doc) and for each item inside of table we want to grab the name, url, price and then print them out together.

-`doc.select( "table.ui.celled.table tr" )` : is what gives the code a list of items to loop over, `table.` is used because we are scaping a table, if we were scaping a div then it would be `div.`. `ui.celled.table` is actually the class name of the table.
-That is not entirely true, the actual name of the class is `ui celled table`, the browser adds the dots automatically.
-Lastly the `tr` is telling the select() method to get each table row

-`final String name = row.select("td:nth-of-type(1)").text();` : this is a demonstration of how to harness the power of CSS selectors. `td` is used to define a standard data cell in an HTML table. `nth-of-type(1)` is the CSS selector that allows the capture of the first column in the table's row. `text()` is used to get the string value from the element that is returned.
-This process is then repeated with url and price, allowing us to format everything nicely with ` System.out.println(name +" "+ url +" "+ price);`.

 ## <a name="pagination">Dealing with pagination</a>
 - In web scraping a common task you will come up against is dealing with pagination(extra pages).This section will show you one way of how to deal with pagination.
 Now, of course you can deal with pagination any way you seem fit and what works for one site may not work for another.
 However, the code in this section offers an easy and intuitive solution for dealing with the pagination presented to us today.